Connect to Microsoft Excel no-code

 - Save your changes.

-Make the step result a source for the drop-down
+Make the step a source for the drop-down

 If you get a range from a spreadsheet and want to use it as values in a drop-down form field, you must make the output compatible first.